 - The most direct is your interaction with other students, teachers and other staff.

-- Complete the course valuation that takes place after every course!
+- Complete the course evaluation that takes place after every course.
 This gives you the chance to express your opinion on what was good and what could be better.

 What does SLU do?

 Educational matters are handled at all levels of the university’s organisation.
 There is a programme committee which discusses and decides on issues relating to your education.
 There are student representatives on all the committees, councils and boards that deal with educational issues at SLU.
 Find out more about the various bodies within SLU that work on educational issues and student welfare issues.